permafrost-dev/phpcsfixer-preset/README.md

 **Note on the `custom` type:**

-The `custom` type will prompt you to enter the directory names you'd like `php-cs-fixer` to include and exclude.
+The `custom` type will prompt you to enter the directory names you would like `php-cs-fixer` to include and exclude.
 The generated configuration file implements the `PhpCsFixer\Finder` class instead of one of the preconfigured finder classes.

 ---

 ## Automatic Formatting

-If you would like to automatically apply `php-cs-fixer` formatting using Github Actions, see the [automation with Github Actions](docs/automation.md) documentation.
+To apply `php-cs-fixer` formatting using Github Actions automatically, see the [automation with Github Actions](docs/automation.md) documentation.

 ---